Try out Spinal Cord Stimulation (SCS) first

 - During and at the end of your trial, you and your doctor will decide if SCS therapy is effective for you, and whether to move forward with the implanted system

-How does the temporary trial system differ from the long-term implant?
+How does the temporary SCS trial system differ from the long-term implant?

 - Unlike the long-term implant, the temporary trial system has an external stimulator device